miracl/core/c/readme.md

 somewhat limited - see config16.py.
 A library is built automatically including all of the modules that you will need.

-Here we assume that the gcc compiler is used.
-If using clang, replace gcc with clang below.
+The configuration files assume the gcc compiler.
+For clang edit the config*.py files and substitute "clang" for "gcc".
+Note that clang is about 10-15% faster.*

 Make sure to use a 64-bit compiler on a 64-bit architecture.